giampaolo/psutil/docs/glossary.rst

       context switching can indicate high system load or excessive thread contention.
 See :func:`cpu_stats` and :meth:`Process.num_ctx_switches`.

+   cumulative counter
+      A field whose value only increases over time (since boot or process creation) and never resets.
+Examples include :func:`cpu_times`, :func:`disk_io_counters`, :func:`net_io_counters`,
+      :meth:`Process.io_counters`, and :meth:`Process.num_ctx_switches`.
+      The raw value is rarely useful on its own; divide the delta between two samples by the elapsed time to get a meaningful rate (e.g. bytes per second, context switches per second).

+   dropin / dropout
+      Fields in :func:`net_io_counters` counting packets dropped at the NIC level before they could be processed (``dropin``) or sent (``dropout``).
+Unlike transmission errors, drops indicate the interface or kernel buffer was overwhelmed.
+A non-zero and growing count is a sign of network saturation or misconfiguration.

    file descriptor
       An integer handle used by UNIX processes to reference open files, sockets, pipes, and other I/O resources.
 On Windows the equivalent